John Smoltz: Early years (1988–1997)

 Smoltz made his major league debut on July 23, 1988.
 He posted poor statistics in a dozen starts, but in 1989 Smoltz blossomed.
 In 29 starts, he recorded a 12–11 record and 2.94 ERA while pitching 208 innings, and was named to the NL All-Star team.
 Teammate Tom Glavine also had his first good year in 1989, raising optimism about the future of Atlanta's pitching staff.
 Over his career, Smoltz threw a four-seam fastball that was clocked as high as 98 miles per hour, a strong, effective slider and an 88–91 mph split-finger fastball that he used as a strikeout pitch.
 He also used a curveball and change-up on occasion, and in 1999, he began experimenting with both a knuckleball and a screwball, though he rarely used either in game situations.
 He admitted in 2016 that he never learned to throw sliders until he reached the Majors, nor does he recommend to children to throw sliders.

 Smoltz began the 1991 season with a 2–11 record.
 He began seeing a sports psychologist, after which he closed out the season on a 12–2 pace, helping the Braves win a tight NL West race.
 His winning ways continued into the 1991 National League Championship Series.
 Smoltz won both his starts against the Pittsburgh Pirates, capped by a complete game shutout in the seventh game, propelling the Braves to their first World Series since moving to Atlanta in 1966.
 Smoltz had two no-decisions against the Minnesota Twins, with a 1.26 ERA.
 In the seventh and deciding game, he faced his former Detroit Tiger hero, Jack Morris.
 Both starters pitched shutout ball for seven innings, before Smoltz was removed from the scoreless game during a Twins threat in the eighth.
 Atlanta reliever Mike Stanton pitched out of the jam, getting Smoltz off the hook, and Morris eventually pitched a 10-inning complete-game victory.

 The next year, Smoltz won 15 regular-season games and was the MVP of the 1992 National League Championship Series, winning two games.
 He left the seventh game trailing, but ended up with a no-decision as the Braves mounted a dramatic ninth-inning comeback win.
-In the World Series that year, Smoltz started two of the six games in the series, with a no-decision in Game 2 and a win with the Braves facing elimination in Game 5.
+In the 1992 World Series against the Toronto Blue Jays, Smoltz had two starts and received a no-decision in Game 2 and a win with the Braves facing elimination in Game 5.
+The Braves lost in six games.

 Before the 1993 season, the Braves signed renowned control pitcher Greg Maddux, completing — along with Smoltz and Glavine — what many consider to be the most accomplished starting trio ever assembled on a single major-league team.
 Smoltz again won 15 games, but suffered his first postseason loss to the Philadelphia Phillies in the NLCS despite not allowing an earned run.